ultard/ultard/README.md

 Here are some of the skills I possess:

+- **C++**: I have a solid foundation in C++ and have worked on projects involving data structures, algorithms, and systems programming.

-- **Node.js**: I have experience in building robust and scalable web applications using Node.js.
+- **Node.js/Bun**: I have experience in building robust and scalable web applications using Node.js.
 I am familiar with popular frameworks and libraries such as Express.js and Socket.io.

 - **Python**: I am proficient in Python and have utilized it for various purposes, including web development, data analysis, and scripting.

-- **C++**: I have a solid foundation in C++ and have worked on projects involving data structures, algorithms, and systems programming.

 - **Java**: I am currently in the process of learning Java.
 I believe it will further enhance my ability to develop enterprise-level applications and strengthen my object-oriented programming skills.

 - **Web Development**: I have a good understanding of HTML, CSS, and JavaScript.
-I am skilled in frontend development using modern frameworks like React.js and Angular.js.
+I am skilled in frontend development using modern frameworks like React and Vue.

-- **Databases**: I am experienced in working with databases such as MySQL and MongoDB, including querying, data modeling, and integration with backend applications.
+- **Databases**: I am experienced in working with databases such as PostgreSQL and MongoDB, including querying, data modeling, and integration with backend applications.

 - **Version Control**: I am proficient in using Git for version control, collaborating with teams, and managing project repositories.